 This past weekend I received the Sunday Dispatch, sent by one of my favorite people on the planet, Paul Jarvis.
-It goes without saying I enjoy receiving his email every Sunday, but this weekend’s in particular did it for me.
+I enjoy receiving his email every Sunday, but this weekend’s, in particular, did it for me.

-I enjoyed it so much, I sent Paul an email to tell him just that.
+I enjoyed it so much that I sent Paul an email to tell him.
 (Because you should do that once in a while with your favorite people on the planet.)

 Anyway, the subject of this email was “This is not about me”—which is quite brilliant if you think about it, because what raving fan wouldn’t want to see what something with an email subject line of “This is not about me” is all about?